 Most times it involved doing surveys to earn rewards that I could redeem for a magazine subscription.
 And sometimes I’d come across free subscription offers on some of the money-saving blogs that I follow.

 Love to read too?
-Sign up here for free 30 day trial of Kindle Unlimited and enjoy the convenience of thousands of books at your fingertips!
+Sign up here for a free 30-day trial of Kindle Unlimited and enjoy the convenience of thousands of books at your fingertips!
 Cancel anytime before the 3o days is up and pay nothing!

 5. A finished basement